Estrons

-Estrons were a Welsh alternative rock band from Cardiff, Wales.
+Estrons was a Welsh alternative rock band from Cardiff, Wales.
 The band's final lineup featured Tali Källström (vocals), Rhodri Daniel (guitar), Steffan Pringle (bass), and Adam Thomas (drums).

 They maintained a relentless touring schedule throughout their existence, alternating between their own headline tours and tours supporting bands such as Slaves, Honeyblood, The Amazons, Garbage and Pussy Riot.

 Estrons's debut album You Say I'm Too Much, I Say You're Not Enough was released in October 2018 to critical acclaim and was nominated for the Welsh Music Prize in October 2019.

 The band officially disbanded on 20 February 2019.

 History

 Formation and beginnings (2013-2014)

 The band's roots traced back to 2013 when Welsh-Canadian lead singer, Tali Källström, met guitarist Rhodri Daniel in Aberystwyth.
 After meeting, the two began collaborating musically, with Daniels writing music and Källström writing lyrics and vocal melodies, which lead to the creation of Estrons - Welsh for "misfits", "strangers" or "aliens".
 Together with their longtime producer Steffan Pringle who helped develop and hone their sound, the three formed the core of Estrons and after numerous lineup changes Pringle eventually joined the band as their permanent bassist in late 2016 (after a brief stint playing drums that summer).
 Even though they always recorded and performed live as a four-piece, this eventually led to the band being referred to as a trio in the press release for their debut album, the liner notes of which stated, "Estrons are Taliesyn Källström, Rhodri Daniel, Steffan Pringle".